cody-hou/cody-hou.github.io/_posts/2023-02-05-blog-portfolio-with-mm.md

     * `index.html`
     * `.gitignore`

-3. Edit `Gemfile` by uncommenting everything else and then adding the following.
+3. Edit `Gemfile` by commenting everything else and then adding the following.

     ```ruby
     gem "github-pages", group: :jekyll_plugins